 Translation has been a key feature of marketplaces for millennia.
 We can’t buy or sell if we can’t understand each other.

 Online marketplaces have the same problem as the ancient ones, and at a much greater scale.
-Today, 70% of the 4.5 billion internet users cannot speak English, and that number is only growing as the next 3 billion users join us online.
+By 2020, 70% of the 4.5 billion internet users could not speak English, and that number is only growing as the next few billion users join us online.